keboola/connection-docs/manipulation/transformations/sandbox/index.md

 No credentials available

   - *Create credentials* -- Create new MySQL credentials.
-If there is already a MySQL user assigned to the current KBC user, username and password remain the same, the user only gets a new database assigned.
+If there is already a MySQL user assigned to the current KBC user, their username and password remain the same, the user only gets a new database assigned.

 Credentials available

   - *Load data* -- Load data into the sandbox; see [Loading data](/manipulation/transformations/sandbox/#loading-data).
-  - *Connect* -- Connect to the sandox using a web SWL client.
+  - *Connect* -- Connect to the sandbox using a web SWL client.
   - *SSL* -- Show secure connection information.
   - *Drop credentials* -- Delete the database (and all tables); if this is the last MySQL sandbox of the KBC user, delete the MySQL user.